 4. Suite Tools

-Please note that this Thing and Quests for the Google Docs has been updated (summer 2020),
+Please note that this Thing and Quests for the Google Docs and Microsoft 365 have been updated for 2021.,

 Do you want to be able to:

 Work on your word processing files anywhere (using an Internet connection) without having the software installed?

 Upload and download documents in various a variety formats?